CUSTOM MINI MODEL HORSES

 Similar to a cremello, a perlino is genetically a bay base coat with two dilute genes.
 Eyes are blue.
 Mane, tail and points are not black, but are usually darker than the body coat, generally a reddish or rust color, not to be confused with a red dun.

+This brindle has a grulla base color.
 A brindle pattern appears as vertical stripes along the neck, back, hindquarters, and upper legs.
 A brindle can have a base coat color of any color.
 Recorded examples have been bay, chestnut, palomino, and dun.
 Earliest documented cases were said to have red dun or grulla (pictured) as a base coat.
 The stripes can be lighter or darker than the base coat.